Distance From Vancouver (South End of Lions

 This attraction does not come cheap.
 Admission

-rates (to get on the gondola going up from the parking lot) are $40 per
+rates (to ride a gondola up from the parking lot) are $40 per

 adult, $24 per youth, $14 per child, and $36 per senior.
 A family with